TophZ2155/SQL/README.md

 > Full Query: [View](https://github.com/TophZ2155/SQL/blob/main/Project%205%3A%20Customer%20and%20Order%20Analytics)

 [^1]: Data in this project is fabricated and may not reflect actual names, values, or other included information.
+[^2]: Database too large to include within the code.